How Chapter 13 Works

 Filing and Administrative Fees

-As of October 17, 2005, the courts must charge a $150 case filing fee and a $39 miscellaneous administrative fee.
+Make sure you check the current filing and administrative fees for a U.S. bankruptcy filing.
 Normally the fees must be paid to the clerk of the court upon filing.
 With the court's permission, however, they may be paid in installments.
 The number of installments is limited to four, and the debtor must make the final installment no later than 120 days after filing the petition.
 For cause shown, the court may extend the time of any installment, as long as the last installment is paid no later than 180 days after filing the petition.
-The debtor may also pay the $39 administrative fee in installments.
-If a joint petition is filed, only one filing fee and one administrative fee are charged.
 Debtors should be aware that failure to pay these fees may result in dismissal of the case.

 More Required Information